 1999: Susan Lucci, the star of the soap opera "All My Children," wins her first Daytime Emmy Award for best actress in the 19th straight year she was nominated.

-1998: An expelled student, Kipland Kinkel, 15, kills two students and wounds another 25 with a semi-automatic rifle at Thurston High School in Springfield, Ore.
+1998: An expelled student, Kipland Kinkel, 15, kills two students and wounds another 25 with a semi-automatic rifle at Thurston High School in Springfield, Oregon.
 Police also discovered that Kinkel had killed his parents before the rampage.
 He would later be sentenced to 111 years in prison without the possibility of parole.
 Kinkel is seen here, at age 30, in a mugshot from 2013.

 1992: Bette Midler is Johnny Carson's last guest on the late-night talk show "The Tonight Show," singing several songs, including a short duet with Carson.
 Carson would officially sign off the show after 30 years with a retrospective the following night.